ericvprice/rubric/README.md

-# RuleEngine
+# Rubric

-RulesEngine is a library for .NET Standard with support for both synchronous and asynchronous processing, optional parallelized execution for asynchronous processing, and rule dependency resolution.
+Rubric is a .NET library providing synchronous and asynchronous rule engines with optional parallelized execution and rule dependency resolution.

 ## Concepts
 ---

 ### Motivation

 A rule engine is, essentially, a turbocharged version of the [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern).
-It provides a framework for consistently implementing code compliant with [SOLID](https://en.wikipedia.org/wiki/SOLID) (and other) comprehensive architectures:
+It provides a framework for consistently implementing highly code compliant with [SOLID](https://en.wikipedia.org/wiki/SOLID) (and other) comprehensive architectures, while avoiding traiditional problems of what class should "own" functionality:

 * Rules should be highly-focused and single-purpose transformations, implementing the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)
 * Rules are composed into engines, and can be easily extended and conditionally added to the engine composition, implementing the [open/closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).